raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

 Add the finishing touches.
-Get the Main Panda to introduce the panda for each Green Goal, and add some waiting time to let the Green Goal pandas explain their goals.
+Get the Main Panda to introduce the panda for each Green Goal by annoncuing their **Backdrop** title.
+And add some waiting time to let the Green Goal pandas explain their goals.

 --- task ---